telekom/wikipedia-22-12-de-dpr/README.md

 That is an average of 5.89 imperative questions per context.
 We have a maximum of 6 imperative questions per context.

+### Dataset Issues

+Most of the imperative questions are written in formal form.
+Like this:
+`Geben Sie das Geburts- und Todesjahr von Georg Marius an.`

+This formal form does not necessarily correspond to the form used in typical RAG applications.
+It would also be necessary to have informal imperative sentences like this:
+`Gib das Geburts- und Todesjahr von Georg Marius an.` We will provide these informal sentences in version 2 of the dataset.

 ### Data Files